Grammarly for Chrome- The Step by Step Guide to Using Grammarly Chrome Extension in 2023

 Note: If you’re interested in Grammarly Premium, then you shouldn’t buy it before trying it for free.
 Luckily, it is possible to get a Grammarly free trial, and you can learn how by clicking the link you just saw.

-#6- Will Grammarly for Chrome Block any Website?
+#6- Will Grammarly for Chrome Block any Websites?

 No, the Grammarly Chrome extension will not block access to any website.
 It is just a verified Chrome extension provided by Grammarly.